openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Non-English Support

 The Javascript files that don't start with `en` provide support for other languages.
-The [`js/eu/`](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser/tree/master/js/eu) files provide support for alternate punctuation: commas rather than colons to separate chapters and verses; periods rather than commas to separate sequences.

 Using the files in [`src/template`](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser/tree/master/src/template) as a base, you can add support for additional languages; just use the appropriate ISO 639 language prefix.
 I'm happy to accept pull requests for new languages.